20 smart questions to ask a hiring manager

 Ask the hiring manager if there are details that the posting left out.
-Are there any responsibilities or tasks that would fall to you that weren’t mentioned?
+Are there any responsibilities or tasks that’d fall to you that weren’t mentioned?

-Let them know you’d like to elaborate on the specifics of the tasks involved with the position.
-Not only will this help you find out more about the job, but it will allow you to come up with follow-up questions as needed.
+Let them know you’d like them to elaborate on the specifics of the tasks involved with the position.
+Not only will this help you find out more about the job, but it'll allow you to come up with follow-up questions as needed.

 The more you know about the position, the more you’ll discover that you don’t know.

-For example, if the hiring manager mentions you'd be in charge of inventory management on top of the other tasks involved as a warehouse worker, you'll want to find out more about what this entails.
+For example, if the hiring manager mentions you'd be in charge of inventory management on top of the other tasks involved as a warehouse worker, you'll want to learn more about what this entails.

 How much time will inventory management take out of your day?
 How often will this task be required?
 Will you be given the tools to perform this duty effectively?

 Don’t hesitate to ask for more detailed information as a follow-up question.
-If the hiring manager is interested in you as a candidate, they won’t mind taking the time to answer your questions.
+If the manager is interested in you as a candidate, they won’t mind answering your questions.

 You’ll be able to perform at your best if you get the job offer only if you know what your employer expects from you.
 This means you should clarify what those expectations are in the first place.

-Asking what your potential employer would expect of you if you were hired shows that you’ll make an effort to step up to those expectations.
+Asking what your potential employer would expect of you if you were hired shows that you’ll try to meet those expectations.

 After all, if you didn’t care about stepping up, you wouldn’t be asking.

-Asking about potential opportunities down the road is a great question because it shows engagement not just in the interview but in the opportunity as a whole.
+Asking about potential opportunities down the road is an excellent question because it shows engagement in the interview and the opportunity as a whole.